ReflectionHLE/ReflectionHLE/README.md

 You may have to create the "libs" subdirectory beforehand.
 - Do NOT copy the android-support-v4.jar file from {sdk-dir}/extras/android/support/v4 or any other location.
 - Full SDL 2.0.2+ sources are required.
-SDL 2.0.5 pre-release is recommended.
+SDL 2.0.5 is recommended.
 - In the refkeen source tree, the directory src/android-lib/jni should have a copy of (or a symlink to) the SDL2 sources, named "SDL".